Hot Posts

 🗺️ The Walkthrough

 The Story: "Recruits, this is the final briefing.
-Hacking these firewalls isn't one skill, it's *four*.
+Hacking these firewalls isn't one simple skill, it is *four*.
 You must execute every step of this protocol in the correct sequence.
 Pay attention.
 This is the 4-step hack."

 DIRECTOR'S WORKED EXAMPLE: "The Drone Fleet"